Product Usage Policies

 • We would advise people who are suffering from existing wrist/arm injuries not to use the walking reins with SEN individuals, as further injury may be sustained.

-Companies and individuals are responsible for performing their own risk assessments for the use of the harnesses and safety knifes.
+Companies and individuals are responsible for carrying out their own risk assessments regarding the use, storage, accessibility and maintenance of both harnesses and safety knife webbing cutters.

-We would recommend that the following information is adopted into these assessments for the use of safety knife webbing cutters.
+We recommend that the following information is considered during the risk assessment process for the use of safety knife webbing cutters.

-• Use of the safety knife webbing cutter will irreparably damage the safety belt or harness and should only be used in cases of genuine emergency: i.e. Road traffic accident / jammed seat belt buckle etc.
+• Use of a safety knife webbing cutter will irreparably damage the safety belt or harness being cut and should only be undertaken during a genuine emergency, such as a road traffic collision or where a buckle or restraint mechanism cannot be released by normal means.

 Over the years Crelling Harnesses have developed a specialised range of belts and harnesses catering to children and adults with a wide scope of various special needs.